skynetigor/Intercepting/README.md

             }
             catch (MethodArgsValidationException e)
             {
-                Console.WriteLine(e.Message);
                 /* Error:
+                INFO FROM LOGGER: Invocation of "Add" method of "IDataAnnotationSampleService" service has started with following parameters:

+                    model: {"Name":null,"Surname":null,"Address":null,"Age":0}

-                 An error has occured in "Add" method of service "IDataAnnotationSampleService" upon an attempt to validate arguments.
+                INFO FROM LOGGER: An error has occured in "Add" method of service "IDataAnnotationSampleService" upon an attempt to validate arguments.

                     Arguments that was not passed validation: